charltonoti/CS411-Fall-21/README.md

-Assignment 3 is under Docs directory，and protocol codes is under prototype directory.
+All documents is under Docs directory，and app is in deliver directory.